18 Comments

 Expand full comment

-Mar 11Liked by Aleks Balazy-Knas
+Mar 11Liked by Aleksandra Balazy-Knas

 Oh I resonate with this so much.
 Millennial perfectionist over here, always convinced that not perfect is failure.
 This is such a brilliant post and so helpful for understanding why it's actually really good for us to let go of trying to be perfect.
 And thanks for sharing my post! 😊